-Our department has more than 120 faculty, staff, and trainees.
-We are involved with numerous ongoing outreach programs, such as the:
+Our department has more than 120 faculty, staff, and trainees involved with numerous community organizations, including:

 - American Indian Youth Wellness Camp

 - Ben's Bells

 - Interfaith Community Services

 - Native American Disability Law Center